Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Presentation of the problem

 The base flow is calculated by artificially imposing uniformity in the streamwise direction, i.e. by applying $x$-averaging after every time step.
 In order to assure that a fully developed state of the base flow is reached, each solution is computed for sufficiently long time.
 Long evolution, in some regimes up to $1000$ time units, is typically required in order to arrive at this state.
 No unsteady base flow solutions have been detected in the studied range of parameters.
 The steady-state solutions are discussed in section \ref{results1}.

 The linear stability analysis is conducted using a modified version of the numerical model described in section \ref{physmod3}.
 We follow evolution of perturbations - solutions of the equations linearized around the base flow $\boldsymbol{U}(y,z)$, $\Theta(y,z)$, $P(y,z)$.
-The evolution of individual Fourier modes determined by their streamwise wavelengths $\lambda$ is computed.
+Individual Fourier modes determined by their streamwise wavelength $\lambda$ are computed.
+This is practically achieved by setting the length of the computational domain to $\lambda$ and filtering out all the Fourier modes except the zero mode corresponding to the base flow and the first mode corresponding to the perturbations of wavelength $\lambda$.
+All simulations start with random noise distributions of velocity and temperature.

 The linear instability is identified by the exponential growth of the perturbations with the growth rate determined as

 where $E'=\langle f^2\rangle$, $\langle \ldots \rangle$ stands for volume averaging, and $f$ stands for perturbations of a velocity component or temperature.
 The growth rate coefficient is recorded after its values computed for all three velocity components and temperature coincide with each other and remain constant within the third digit after the decimal point for at least $100$ time units.
 The results of the linear stability analysis are presented in sections \ref{results3} and \ref{results4}.